scottish-government-design-system/designsystem.gov.scot/get-started/installation/npm.md

 ### JavaScript

-The JavaScript for design system components is written as ES6 modules.
+The JavaScript for Design System components is written as ES6 modules.
 Native browser support for ES6 modules is limited and some other tools are required to compile that into a form web browsers will understand.

 We use [Webpack](https://webpack.js.org/) to compile the scripts and [Babel](https://babeljs.io/) to convert the script to ES5 for older browsers.